 Self-watering pots can be a godsend for the busy or forgetful indoor gardener.
-For moderately moisture-loving plant species, I’d highly recommend self-watering pots, but not so much for the plants that need a lot of water or very little.
 Knowing which plants suit self-watering pots and which don’t can mean the difference between your plant thriving and your plant dying due to improper watering.

 Before you buy that self-watering pot make sure you check out this article.
 Ahead, I’ll present complete lists of the best and worst houseplant species for self-watering pots, so keep reading!